Armok628/csl2/README.md

 Built-in functions, which are linked to C functions, execute in the namespace of their caller.

 Just as in Tcl, namespaces can be manually created with the `NAMESPACE` function, which takes no arguments.
-They can be manipulated using the `INSIDE` macro, comparable to Tcl's `namespace eval`.
+They can be manipulated using the `INSIDE` function, comparable to Tcl's `namespace eval`.

+In fact, the global scope itself is bound to the symbol `DICTIONARY` inside itself, so it can be manipulated with `INSIDE` as any other namespace.

 Namespaces higher in the call stack can be manipulated using the `UPLEVEL` function.